sumnerevans/sumnerevans.com/content/pages/about.rst

 Let me introduce myself.
 My name is Sumner, I am 20 years old and live in Denver, Colorado.
 I am a Graduate Student in Computer Science at Colorado School of Mines.
 I graduated with my undergraduate degree in Computer Science in May 2018.
+I have accepted a job at The Trade Desk and will be starting there in June of this year.

 Computers are my passion.
 I really enjoy programming and the computer science courses I've taken so far at Mines have been very interesting.
-I run Arch Linux on my 15" Retina MacBook Pro (Mid 2014).
-I also have a Google Pixel, a Raspberry Pi, and an iPad Pro 9.7 inch.
+I have a list of all my gear `here <gear_>`_.

 I was homeschooled through high school, but I also attended Red Rocks Community College doing a few classes a semester through high school.
 I also worked at